Simdesign-Race/DIY-Carbon-Aluminium-Active-Pedals/README.md

 Since the minimun production pieces was of 10 complete set, I had the idea to create a purchasing group to reach this quantity.
 The idea was very successful and we reached 16 interested users and already launched the first production batch.

-### We are thinking in opening a new production batch which will once again have to be a minimum of 10 complete sets.
+### [December 13th, 2024] We are thinking in opening a new production batch which will once again have to be a minimum of 10 complete sets.
 If you are interested in partecipate to the Purchasing group, please join the dedicated Discord channel here [Discord server](https://discord.gg/zTfQaxpAUz) and look for this project in the Offerings (Marketplace).
 [Direct Discussion](https://discord.com/channels/1113129142142120159/1314604509863084103)

 As soon as we reach 10 interested users, you will pay for your set, and the order to the supplier will send.
 It takes about 18/20 days to produce and shipping.